AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-11-29-javascript-clock-three-steps.md

 We use JavaScript to manipulate a web page in real-time, listening to events that trigger a change in an HTML element or provide interactive elements on a page, like a working digital clock.
 This intermediate-level tutorial on JavaScript shows you how to do just that.
 And if my calculations are correct, once this code is properly set up on your webpage, you are going to see some seriously cool stuff.

-[/cs_text][x_custom_headline level="h2" looks_like="h3" accent="false"]STEP 1: HOW TO GET THE CURRENT TIME
-[/x_custom_headline][cs_text]The first step we need to do is retrieve the current time.
+The first step we need to do is retrieve the current time.
 We can do this by using JavaScript's Date class.
 First, create a new Date object with no parameters, which gives us a Date object containing the current date and time on the web visitor's computer:

 `var currentTime = new Date();`

 Next, we extract the hours, minutes, and seconds components of the current time from our Date object.
 `var currentHours = currentTime.getHours();
 var currentMinutes = currentTime.getMinutes();
-var currentSeconds = currentTime.getSeconds();`[/cs_text][x_custom_headline level="h2" looks_like="h3" accent="false"]STEP 2: HOW TO FORMAT THE TIME
+var currentSeconds = currentTime.getSeconds();`

+STEP 2: HOW TO FORMAT THE TIME

-[/x_custom_headline][cs_text]We now have the three main values of time, so let's format them into a string for our web page.
+We now have the three main values of time, so let's format them into a string for our web page.
 For this tutorial, we will format for a 12-hour clock, using "HH:MM:SS XX", where XX is either "AM" or "PM".

 First, we'll add a leading zero to the minutes and seconds, if required:

 `currentMinutes = ( currentMinutes < 10 ?
 "0" : "" ) + currentMinutes;
 currentSeconds = ( currentSeconds < 10 ?
 "0" : "" ) + currentSeconds;`

 The ? and : symbols used above comprise the ternary operator, a special operator that returns the value before the colon if the condition before the query (?) is true, or the value after the colon if the condition is false.
-It's a great way to write a shorthand "if" block if you nneed to return a single value.
+It's a great way to write a shorthand "if" block if you need to return a single value.

 Next, let's set a new variable, timeOfDay, to "AM" or "PM", and subtract 12 from the hours component in order to convert it to a 12-hour format.
 We will also want the hours component to show "12" instead of "0", so we need to add a check for this as well: